‘We’re still a destination market’: Raleigh’s real estate market remains strong

 “You’re not committing to an hour’s drive to go for dinner at a top-rated restaurant,” she says.
 “So you can live in outlying towns but not miss out on the city’s amenities.”

 (All statistics are from November 2022 and come from Realtor.com.)

 1. Southern Downtown

 The southern end of downtown Raleigh is about to see major changes.
 A 140-acre, $2.2 billion mixed-use development is in the works, featuring an entertainment district centered on a 20,000-capacity soccer stadium that will also include housing, hotels, retail, and office space, all just off the southern part of the 440.

 “Drive just 10 minutes from downtown Raleigh, and things can start to feel quite rural," says Sizemore, "such that you might actually say, ‘Wait, where am I?'
 You’ll see cows and crops, as well as land owned by North Carolina State University, which has well-respected veterinary and agricultural programs," she points out.

 “The area around Lake Wheeler and South Raleigh should continue to expand with the investment in Downtown South by Kane Realty, connecting those neighborhoods to our urban center, with more development everywhere in between,” says Sizemore.

-Average days on market: 13, down from 23 a year prior
+Median days on market: 41, same as a year prior